panda728/SquarifiedTreemapLayers/README.md

 - Customizable color calculation
 - Legend generation and display
 - Compatible with .NET 8

 ## Overview

-- TreemapGdiDriver as an entry point for development kits
+- TreemapGdiDriver serves as an entry point for development kits.
-- `SquarifiedTreemapConsole` as an example console program that supports PNG saving and DataUrl output with given data and settings
+- `SquarifiedTreemapConsole` is an example console program that supports PNG saving and DataUrl output with given data and settings.
-- `SquarifiedTreemapWinForms` as an example Windows Forms program that displays data, shows content at the mouse position in the status bar, provides interactive zoom on double-clicking group items, and allows immediate result verification upon changing settings in the configuration screen
+- `SquarifiedTreemapWinForms` is an example Windows Forms program that displays data, shows content at the mouse position in the status bar, provides interactive zoom on double-clicking group items, and allows immediate result verification upon changing settings in the configuration screen.

 ### PNG Saving Sample